namirasalsa/Implementation-of-Semantic-Search-Based-on-Vector-Database-for-Personal-Documents/README.md

 ---

-## Steps to Deploy Milvus Standalone
+## Steps to Deploy Milvus Standalone (Run Milvus in Docker on Windows)

 ### 1. Download and Run the Installation Script